-of the 21st Century
+Celebrating the HERstory of Black women in BIRTH in the 21st Century

-Listen to the MP3 of this interview:
+Listen to the Podcast

-Listen to the MP3 of the interview
+Listen to the podcast:

-Listen to the MP3 instead:
+Listen to the Podcast:

 My work is informed by my background – experiences, expertise, exposure, education & environment – as a woman, mother, wife, sister, educator, researcher, scholar, advocate, birth ally and legacy builder. #IAmTheAnswer #WeSaveOurselves